MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/vat-reports.md

 >  If the item has no taxable VAT, 0 is automatically displayed in the **VAT %** field in the VAT information windows.

 ### Telematic VAT
  With telematic VAT you can design and generate monthly and yearly tax reports as electronic files or printed files.
-You can submit these reports to the tax authorities using a third\-party program or an XML file from the tax authorities' website.
+You can submit these reports to the tax authorities using a third-party program or an XML file from the tax authorities' website.

 ### VAT Statement
  The VAT statement displays VAT amounts and base amounts in different columns.

  There are two report template types in the **VAT Statement Name** table:

--   **One\-Column Report**
+-   **One-Column Report**

--   **Two\-Columns Report**
+-   **Two-Columns Report**

-### VAT\-VIES Declaration
+### VAT-VIES Declaration
- With VAT\-VIES declaration you can run a batch file to generate European Union \(EU\) sales reports.
+ With VAT-VIES declaration you can run a batch file to generate European Union \(EU\) sales reports.
 The batch file exports the entries in the required file format for submission to customs and tax authorities.

 ## See Also
  [Spain Local Functionality](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Spain/spain-local-functionality.md)